Application of axiomatic formal theory to the Abraham--Minkowski controversy: Maxwellian Continuum Electrodynamics

 is the Abraham four-force density.
+For historical reasons, the four-by-four matrix, Eq.~(\ref{EQw2.34}), is known as the Abraham energy--momentum tensor.

-Although the time average of the force given by Eq.~(\ref{EQn3.20}) is essentially zero \cite{BIBrev2,BITime1,BITime2,BITime3,BITime4}, the force should not be treated as negligible because that would mean that the left-hand side of Eq.~(\ref{EQn3.14}) is also negligible --- thereby limiting the theory to non-propagating static fields.
-The matrix, Eq.~(\ref{EQn3.22}), is commonly known as the Abraham energy--momentum tensor.
+It is often claimed in the scientific literature that the Abraham four-force density, Eq.~(\ref{EQw2.35}), is negligible or ``almost'' negligible because the time average of ${\bf f}_{A}$, Eq.~(\ref{EQw2.31}), is essentially zero due to the oscillating field \cite{BIBrev2,BIBrevnew,BITime1,BITime2,BITime3}.
+See also page 205 of Ref.~\cite{BIMol}.
+However, the force density-like-term, Eq.~(\ref{EQw2.31}), cannot ``fluctuate out'' because that would mean that the first term in Eq.~(\ref{EQw2.32}) is also negligible --- obviously, this term is necessary for electromagnetic fields to propagate through the medium.